mzazon/awesome-cloud-projects/aws/proactive-resilience-monitoring-resiliencehub-eventbridge/proactive-resilience-monitoring-resiliencehub-eventbridge.md

 10. **Run Initial Resilience Assessment**:

     The initial resilience assessment establishes baseline metrics and identifies existing resilience gaps.
-This assessment triggers EventBridge events that demonstrate the automated monitoring and response capabilities, validating the complete resilience monitoring workflow.
+This assessment triggers CloudTrail events that are processed by EventBridge and Lambda, demonstrating the automated monitoring and response capabilities while validating the complete resilience monitoring workflow.
 The assessment evaluates all application components against the defined resilience policy requirements.

     ```bash
     # Publish application version for assessment